Tennessee River: Modern use

 The Tennessee River is an important part of the Great Loop, the recreational circumnavigation of Eastern North America by water.
 The main channel is accessible to recreational watercraft at over 200 public access points along the river's course.

 The Tennessee River has historically been a major highway for riverboats through the South, and today they are frequently used along the river.
 Major ports include Guntersville, Chattanooga, Decatur, Yellow Creek, and Muscle Shoals.
 This river has contributed greatly to the economic and industrial development of the Tennessee Valley as a whole.
 The economies of cities such as Decatur and Chattanooga would not be as dynamic as they are today, were it not for the Tennessee River.
 Many companies still rely on the river as a means of transportation for their materials.
 In Chattanooga, for example, steel is exported on boats, as it is much more efficient than moving it on land.

 In addition, locks along the Tennessee River waterway provide passage between reservoirs for more than 13,000 recreational craft each year.
-The Chickamauga Dam, located just upstream from Chattanooga, is projected to have a new lock built, but it has been delayed due to a lack of funding.
-The river not only has many economic functions, such as the boat building industry and transportation, but it also provides water and natural resources to those who live near the river.
-Many of the major ports on the river are connected to a settlement that was started because of its proximity to the river.
+The Chickamauga Dam, located just upstream from Chattanooga, was projected in 2014 to have a new lock built, but it has been delayed due to a lack of funding.

+In 2022, the Tennessee Volunteers football team defeated Alabama 52–49, their first win in the series since 2006.
+Afterward, fans stormed the field and tore down the goalposts, throwing them in the Tennessee River after parading them through the city.